Sonic the Hedgehog 4

 The game intends to replicate the feel of 16-bit era Sonic games with elements such as side scrolling levels and classic-style badniks.
 Sonic is the only playable character.
 Each zone features 3 acts, similar to Sonic 1's design, along with a boss act.
 The Homing Attack and Spin Dash are present.
 Monitors return in this game, and power-ups attainable from them include the Speed Shoes, Shield, and Invincibility.
 Special Stages are present and take place in Sonic 1-esque levels which must be navigated by tilting the level with either the D-Pad or through motion controls on supported systems.
 If all 7 Chaos Emeralds are collected in the Special Stage and 50 or more rings are collected the player will be able to transform into Super Sonic, a feature which has not been implemented in regular levels in an action Sonic game since Sonic 3 and Knuckles.
 The transformation is activated by pressing a button that is not Jump, making transforming into Super Sonic less likely to be accidental.
 In the Wii version, it's simply the button, while on the 360 it is the / buttons.

 One controversial issue is with Sonic's design, which uses the modern style model that debuted in Sonic Adventure and has since received refinements until its most recent state in Sonic Unleashed.
 Many fans say that the classic Sonic design should have been used, and a petition was set up for SEGA to include a classic model.
-However, in a magazine Takashi Iizuka said that the classic style wasn't returning, as all games since Sonic Adventure have featured Sonic in his modern design.
-However, this was proven false with the PS3/360/3DS/PC game Sonic Generations, where the Classic style of Sonic was used again along side his Modern counterpart.
-It is unknown whether this occurrence will be strictly for this new title, or if he will be used in future games.
+However, in a magazine Takashi Iizuka said that the classic style wasn't returning, as all games since Sonic Adventure had featured Sonic in his modern design.